An art museum website that houses contemporary art and brings attention to local, young, and upcoming artists.

 Contempo aims to deliver an experience unique from other local art museums.
 By including a “Young Artist” feature, the website not only gives users a chance to view artwork, but to include their own as well.
 This interactive element encourages community engagement and invites a wider audience of users.

 This project focused on creating a design that provides a more flexible user environment while exploring a wider target audience.
-Working within a classroom setting allowed me to implement more effective in-person testing and card sorting techniques.
-This design process showcased my ability to maintain consistent and productive communication with users, further developing my skills in user experience design.
+This design process showcased my ability to maintain consistent and productive communication with users, further developing my skills in ux design.